fanurs/data-analysis-e15190-e14030/e15190/runlog/README.md

 # The `e15190.runlog` module

-> Currently, only the Elog is being processed fully.
+> Currently, only the Elog is being fully processed.

 ## First-timer must-do's

-To enable to runlog module, some files have to be created locally to [`database/`](database) directory.
-These files are not being tracked by git for various reasons, e.g. confidentiality, huge binary files, etc. Fortunately, all the files can easily be reproduced by following the instructions below.
-Make sure you have activated the conda environment.
+To enable to runlog module, some files have to be created locally to [`database`](/database/) directory.
+These files are not being tracked by git for various reasons, e.g. confidentiality, huge binary files, etc. Fortunately, all these files can easily be reproduced by following the instructions below.
+Make sure you have activated the conda environment before you proceed.

 1. Go to this directory:
     ```console